dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 whereas on function pointer and delegate types, any qualifiers before `ref` refer to the whole type and any qualifiers after `ref` refer to the return type of the function pointer or delegate type.

+Such a discrepancy is not entirely new, though.
+On delegate types, qualifiers referring to the context (as well as function attributes) must be suffixed, whereas for a member function declaration, they can be prefixed.

 #### Parameter storage class `extern`